My Thoughts on Why Taxes are Too High Right Now

 My point is that Americans used to understand that when it’s true that taxes are too high, they have a right to start fighting back.
 Not always violently, of course.
 Shays’ Rebellion was utterly crushed by the early American government, after all.
 But still, they knew that they had a right to revolt and fight back against a government that either passed unjust taxes or was pursuing policies that were too expensive.
 They understood that robbing Peter to pay Paul is not a sustainable or nor a just government policy and that, as a result, any government that was doing that should be stopped from doing so any further.

 Now, it does not really seem like Americans are willing to fight back against a government that both passes unjust taxes and pursues expensive policies that make it true that taxes are too high.
 Our government, in the words of Ayn Rand in Atlas Shrugged, “takes what it wants and taxes what’s left.”
-That is not just, but it is an indicator that taxes are too high.
+That is not just, but it is an indicator that taxes are too high, especially the income tax.

 Americans need to relearn the spirit of their Founding Fathers.
 Those men did what they needed to to create a better society and lower tax rates.
 Now, we just complain.
 There are some groups, such as Americans for Tax Reform, that actually fight back and try to lower the tax rate.
 The members of that organization should be commended for doing so.
 But, other than them, no one really fights back anymore.
 Now, you just see complaints like “property taxes are too high,” “MY property taxes are too damn high,” or “I’m paying way too much in income taxes,” but there is no corresponding action to try to actually lower the rates.